 - 1 1/2 teaspoons onion powder

-- In a large bowl (preferably with a lid), add the chicken, relish, onion, garlic powder, and onion powder.
+- In a large bowl, add the chicken, relish, onion, garlic powder, and onion powder.
 Mix in the mayonnaise until everything is covered then mix in the milk and lemon juice until creamy.
 If you want it creamier, you can add more milk.
 Refrigerate for at least an hour before eating.

-- Preheat oven to 350F.
+- For the breadstick dough: Preheat oven to 350F.
 Have one baking sheet ready.

 - In a large bowl, whisk together the sugar, 1/2 teaspoon salt, and yeast.
 Whisk in the warm milk and 1 cup flour until the dry ingredients are just moistened.
 Either finish whisking by hand or on low speed with a mixer, beat in the remaining 2 1/2 cups flour until a moderately stiff dough forms (depending on the weather, you may need to add up to an extra 1/4 cup flour if the dough is too sticky).